Daisuke-sama/wp-composer-struct/README.md

 Based on the skeleton idea.
+The Wordpress-Composer startup structure.

 Updates must be managed manually, because they are forcely prohibited by the specified plugin in the must used plugins directory.

+rename `local-config-sample.php` to `local-config.php`

 dev `composer install`